phalverson/gigaspaces-wiki-jekyll/xap100/space-persistency-initial-load.markdown

 {% summary  %} {% endsummary %}

-The XAP Data-Grid includes special interceptor that allow users to pre-load the Data-Grid with data before it is available for clients access.
-This interceptor called **Initial Load** and has a default implementation that is using the [Hibernate Space Persistency](./hibernate-space-persistency.html) implementation to load data from a database directly into the Data-Grid instances.
+The XAP Data-Grid includes a special interceptor that allows users to pre-load the Data-Grid with data before it is available for client access.
+This interceptor is called **Initial Load** and has a default implementation that uses the [Hibernate Space Persistency](./hibernate-space-persistency.html) implementation to load data from a database directly into Data-Grid instances.

 ![eds_initial_load.jpg](/attachment_files/eds_initial_load.jpg)

-To enable the initial load activity a `SpaceDataSource` should be specified.
-We distinguish between two modes of operation - if `SpaceSynchronizationEndpoint` is specified the mode is 'read-write', otherwise 'read-only'.
+To enable the initial load activity, a `SpaceDataSource` should be specified.
+We distinguish between two modes of operation - if `SpaceSynchronizationEndpoint` is specified the mode is 'read-write', otherwise it is 'read-only'.

-- **read-only** - Space will be loading data from the persistency layer once started.
-It will access the persistency layer in case of a cache miss (only when running in LRU cache policy mode).
+- **read-only** - Space will load data from the persistency layer once started.
+It will access the persistency layer in case of a cache miss (if running in LRU cache policy mode).
-- **read-write** - Space will be loading data from the persistency layer once started.
+- **read-write** - Space will load data from the persistency layer once started.
 It will write changes within the space back into the persistency layer in synchronous manner.
-For a-synchronous mode, the replication to the Mirror should be enabled and `SpaceSynchronizationEndpoint` should not be specified for the space but only for the mirror.
-The Mirror will be responsible to write the changes into the persistency layer.
+For asynchronous mode, the replication to the Mirror should be enabled and `SpaceSynchronizationEndpoint` should not be specified for the space but only for the mirror.
+The Mirror will be responsible for writing the changes into the persistency layer.

-Here is an example for a space configuration that performs only initial load from the database without writing back any changes into the database (replication to the Mirror service is not enabled with this example):
+Here is an example of a space configuration that performs only initial load from the database without writing back any changes into the database (replication to the Mirror service is not enabled with this example):

 {% highlight xml %}
 <os-core:embedded-space id="space" name="space" schema="persistent" space-data-source="hibernateSpaceDataSource">